realstraw/dot-files/readme.md

 Dependencies
 ------------

-Tmux requires reattach-to-user-namespace to use shared system clipboard.
-To install reattach-to-user-namespace on mac use:
+~~Tmux requires reattach-to-user-namespace to use shared system clipboard.
+To install reattach-to-user-namespace on mac use:~~ (Edit: reattach-to-user-namespace does not seem to work any more)

-    brew install reattach-to-user-namespace
+    # brew install reattach-to-user-namespace

 Download and install other programs